heptarch/heptarch.github.io/drafts/tarkovsky.md

 biographer, the film critic, or the cultural materialist.
 I would ask Chiara for more keys, draw some provenance diagrams, create accession numbers, and finish my summer by changing hats and penning an editorial recommendation.
-This, at least, was my surmise.

-I found "May 79", inserted the Schlage, and after wrestling with the lock, turned and pulled the drawer open.
+With these dulled expectations, I scanned the cabinets for "May 79", inserted the Schlage, and after wrestling with the lock, turned and pulled the drawer open in a zephyr of dust.

 <p align="center">
 ⁂</p>